 The Global Alliance for Banking on Values (GABV) takes a leading role in the debate about how to build a sustainable financial future, and fosters joint projects between its members to help deliver it.
 It is a both a talking and, crucially, a doing organisation and have created a number of programmes to help deliver this work.

 As well as attending events where it can influence the wider financial industry and its impact, the GABV arranges action-oriented meetings for its members.
-Our most recent meeting, which took place in March 2014, was hosted by BRAC Bank, in Dhaka, Bangladesh, in the Spring of 2010 Read more.

-Second edition | The Global Alliance for Banking on Values (GABV) takes a leading role in the debate about how to build a sustainable financial future, and fosters joint projects between its members to help deliver it.
-It is a both a talking and, crucially, a doing organisation and have created a number of programmes to help deliver this work.

-As well as attending events where it can influence the wider financial industry and its impact, the GABV arranges action-oriented meetings for its members.
 Our most recent meeting, which took place in March 2014, was hosted by bankmecu in Melbourne.